erin-noe-payne/nject/README.md

 #### tree.register(key, fn, [opts])

+Registers a dynamically resolved dependency with the tree.
  - **key** *String* || *object* If a string, key is the registered dependency key.
 If an object, tree.register is invoked with each key / value pair of the object.
 Note that if you use the object shorthand, you are not able to pass the 3rd opts argument, and optional values are set to defaults.
  - **fn** *Function* The DI function for this module. **Variable names matter.** The variable name for each argument in the function should correspond to a dependency or constant that will be registered with nject.
 If not, nject will throw an error at resolution time.
 The function can be resolved synchronously or asynchronously, depending on if the _asyncConstant is injected.
+The function is invoked with a `this` context of the tree instance.
    - Synchronous resolution: The module is resolved to the return value of the function.
 This will be injected in the case of other modules listing this module as a dependency.
    - Asynchronous resolution: If the module is injected with the _asyncConstant (by default '_done'), the module will be resolved asynchronously. `_done` is a callback function that conforms the nodejs standard, expecting to be called with an error and the resolution value: `_done(err, resolution)`.
 Unless there were errors, the module will be resolved to the passed resolution value.
  - [**opts**] *Object* || *String* Options object.
 If given a string, it is assumed to be the identifier option.